Many or all companies we feature compensate us. Compensation and editorial

 Maintain and submit IRS-required records

-Do I need an IRA custodian for gold?
+Do I need a custodian to purchase gold?

 What are the best gold IRA custodians?